 This interaction starts with a definition of roles.
 Steve Crumrine, director of corporate security for General Growth Properties (GGP), a real estate investment trust that owns, develops, and operates shopping malls nationwide, pointed out that shopping mall security and retail LP each has its own mission.
 “The loss prevention folks are employed for protection inside the tenant space,” he says.
 “Mall security focuses on safety in the common areas, such as the parking lots, restrooms, and so forth.
 The descriptions of the two are parallel, but their responsibilities are quite different.”

-Thirty-year LP veteran Rich Frank, former group manager of loss prevention and safety services for Eddie Bauer Fulfillment Services, an international outdoor clothing and accessories retailer, is adamant that everyone must be on the same page.
+Thirty-year LP veteran Rich Frank, former group manager of loss prevention and safety services for Eddie Bauer Fulfillment Services, is adamant that everyone must be on the same page.
 “Mall security is not a replacement for retail loss prevention programs,” he said.
 “Mall security and LP have supporting missions, but they’re different missions.”

 A lack of understanding of these distinct roles is where problems can occur.
 “Loss prevention agents, while not law enforcement officers, are protected by merchant privilege statutes in all fifty states,” said Crumrine.
 “They are permitted by law to stop someone on the belief that the person has stolen or is about to steal their property.
 But often, LP expects mall security to make a stop.
 They don’t understand that this can then become an illegal detention situation, with the mall assuming civil liability.”

 According to Dennis Klein, former vice president of LP for an international clothing retailer, “LP often asks mall security to do things they aren’t allowed to do.
 Mall security is always willing to help in whatever ways they can, however, because they want to get the bad guys out of the mall.”